Naakinn/Linked-list-cpp/README.md

 - Searching value in the list
 - Replacing single or all values in the list
 - Getting pointer to an element of the list
+- Inserting value on custom position
+- Self-written build system(I'll use cmake soon)

 ## Goals
 - All integral C++ types support
-- Inserting value on custom position
 - Merging two or more lists
 ## Installation